Other characters that are part of the Saints Row series.

 - Hawaiian-Shirted Tourist: Played straight for the most part.
 However, an error loading his cutscene model can render the shirt as blank white.

 - Screw the Rules, I Have Connections!: This sleaze tries to charm Luz in front of Angelo and backhandedly insults Hector's leadership abilities.
-Were he not tied to the Colombians, the brothers would've made a body bag out of him.
-This trope is also why the Saints don't kill him.
-If they do, the Carnales lose their liaison to Stillwater, but then the Colombians are all up the Saints ass.
+Were he not tied to the Colombians, the brothers would've put him in a body bag.
+This is also why the Saints don't kill him.
+If they did, the Carnales would lose their partnership and any future weapon and drug supplies, but the Colombians would've taken an express trip to Stilwater to make the Saints' lives a living hell for killing their liason.

 - Deadpan Snarker: She has some pretty funny dialogue depending on what the player is doing.(While the Boss is spraying feces into a swimming pool.)
 "They should be happy, we added more floaties for the children to play with!"